The Hong Kong Polytechnic University

 Through academic advising, students will

-Students are required to meet with their Academic Advisors for consultation on their programme of study and study plans at least once in an academic year.
-Students can find the contact information of Academic Advisors under “My Advisor” in eStudent.
+Students are required to meet with their Academic Advisors for consultation on their programme of study and study plans at least once in a semester.
+Students can find the contact information of Academic Advisors under "My Advisor" in eStudent.

 Academic Support Services